ManthanSecond/Verilog-AmbulanceInterrupt-TrafficLightController/index.md

 # Traffic Light Controller with Ambulance Interrupt

+This project was developed in collaboration with my colleague [Manav Bhavsar](https://mechahuman.github.io/).
+It incorporates principles from Computer Architecture and Digital Electronics and employs Verilog to design a traffic light controller for a four-way intersection, featuring intelligent emergency vehicle handling.

 ## Introduction

 This project is about a 4-way crossroad traffic light controller with an ambulance interrupt and a basic computer implementation.
 It uses Verilog to design a traffic light controller that manages a four-way intersection with intelligent emergency handling.